What have the Danish royals been up to lately?

 Prince Joachim was in northern Ghana as patron of the organization Care.
 Care have initiated a number of projects in that part of Ghana, among others new crops that are better suited for the environment there and also in response to the changing climate.
 There is plenty to do!
 There are also set up camps or rather villages for local women, who for whatever reason have become outcasts.

 Unfortunately Joachim and his entourage had to do without their luggage for a couple of days, but I guess he wasn’t so far out in the bush that he couldn’t buy a shirt and a deodorant.
 That may explain why I saw a picture of him wearing a Care T-shirt.

 You want more details?
 Well, go to The Royal House of Denmark forum and read all about it.Filed under Danish Royals

-Tagged Audience, Books, CARE, Celebrities, Crown Prince Frederik, Crown Princess Mary, Ghana, Hospital, Margrethe II, Military, Patronage, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Marie, Roskilde Cathedral, Royal Ballet, Working Visit.
+Tagged Audience, Books, CARE, Celebrities, Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, Ghana, Hospital, Margrethe II of Denmark, Military, Patronage, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Marie of Denmark, Roskilde Cathedral, Royal Ballet, Working Visit.